 A membership at Allies in Recovery brings you into contact with experts in the fields of recovery and treatment for drug and alcohol issues.
 Our learning platform introduces you to CRAFT and guides you through the best techniques for unblocking the situation.
 Together we will move your loved one towards recovery.
 Learn more here.

-Dominique Simon-Levine launched Allies in Recovery in 2003.
+Dominique launched Allies in Recovery in 2003.
 Her work has been featured on HBO and NPR.
 She is a facilitator and a trained speaker on issues of addiction and the family.
 She has worked extensively developing and evaluating federally-funded substance abuse programs for organizations and clinics throughout Massachusetts and New York.
-With an interest in recovery and substance abuse that spans 20 years, she sees a huge need to help families develop the skills that will help a loved one recover fully in a supportive, whole, and lasting way in their families and in their communities.
+With an interest in recovery and substance abuse that spans 20 years, she sees a huge need to help families develop the skills to help a loved one recover fully in a supportive, whole, and lasting way in their families and in their communities.
 Her mission is to have Allies in Recovery fill that gap.